 as a sunspot, or where such a region

 is about to form.
 Faculae, which last on average about 15 days, are

 best seen in blue light and are not visible at all in H-alpha.

-- A bright spot on the surface of a planet or moon.
+- The term is also applied to a bright spot on the surface of a planet or moon.